khonsulabs/bonsaidb-www/content/blog/2022-01-18-commerce-benchmark.md

 PostgreSQL's fastest time is 1.6ms.

 This set of graphs is from the "large, write-heavy, 2 workers per core" benchmark, run on a [Scaleway](https://scaleway.com) GP1-XS instance running Ubuntu 20.04 with 4 CPU cores, 16GB of RAM, and local NVME storage.
 The entire suite's results can be [viewed here][commerce-results] as well.
-To summarize, if you sum the total wall time of BonsaiDb via WebSockets and the PosgreSQL version, you'll see that BonsaiDb took 2 minutes and 36 seconds to complete, and PostgreSQL took 24 minutes and 48 seconds, ranging between 46% and 94% faster.
+To summarize, if you sum the total wall time of BonsaiDb via WebSockets and the PosgreSQL version, you'll see that BonsaiDb took 2 minutes and 36 seconds to complete, and PostgreSQL took 24 minutes and 48 seconds, ranging between 46% and 94% faster (exact numbers will change over time as the benchmarks are run on-demand).

 As I started seeing these results, I was simply blown away.
 I've tried to be [as fair as possible][commerce-bench] in writing this benchmark suite.
 Over time I